drbenmorgan/Geant4Extensions/README.md

 the tools used for setting up Geant4 and developing applications.

 * geant4.(c)sh : Basic environment setup, paths and data.
-* geant4make.(c)sh : Old style environment setup for Geant4 GNUmake system.
+* geant4gmake.(c)sh : Old style environment setup for Geant4 GNUmake system.
 * geant4-config : Tool for querying paths and available features.
-* Geant4Make.gmk : New style pure GNU make setup for Geant4 GNUmake system.
+* Geant4GMake.gmk : New style pure GNU make setup for Geant4 GNUmake system.

 These are all UNIX tools only, we do not support Cygwin/WIN32 here.
-CMake is the recommended tool here, though other native setup scripts could be considered (NMake?).
+CMake is the recommended tool on Win32, though other native setup scripts could be considered (NMake?).
 Nevertheless, will want to consider something better than current manual setup of DLL and data paths, perhaps a .bat script or registry entries?